bloodywoof-mike/Whitepaper/governance.md

 ### How value accrues to $FIGHT

 Athlete-guided design improves **participation quality** and **conversion** at every step of the funnel.
-Better prediction props, more compelling community perks, and credible Prize$Fight criteria lead to more **$FIGHT-denominated entries, stakes, and purchases**.
+Better prediction props, more compelling community perks, credible Prize$Fight criteria, and fighter-vetted partner campaigns lead to more **$FIGHT-denominated entries, stakes, purchases, and burns**.
 Those interactions generate fees that flow to the DAO, which—per policy—allocates a share to **buybacks and burns** (reducing circulating supply) and a share to growth programs (fueling the next wave of users and utilities).
+Partner demand for FP distribution creates direct burn pressure as projects burn $FIGHT to access the Fight.ID community.
 In short, the Athlete Council raises product-market fit with fighters and their fanbases, which increases throughput across all $FIGHT sinks and strengthens the token's value loop over time.

 ---

 ## Treasury Policy (Expanded)

-Net revenues from $FIGHT-denominated utilities—prediction market fees, community memberships and upgrades, merch/ticket rails, FightGear royalties, Prize$Fight protocol fees, and partner revenue-shares—flow to the **DAO treasury**.
+Net revenues from $FIGHT-denominated utilities—partner burns (projects burning $FIGHT for FP), community memberships and upgrades, prediction market fees (via licensed partners), merch/ticket rails, FightGear royalties, Prize$Fight protocol fees, and partner revenue-shares—flow to the **DAO treasury**.
 Under published policies, the DAO allocates these proceeds to:

 - **Buybacks and burns** that reduce circulating supply over time
 - **Ecosystem grants** (builders, fighters, creators) with milestone-based disbursements and clawbacks